Hacks, Myths & FAQs

 • Arrange early morning catch ups and stick to them

 • Get creative in the kitchen and experiment with mocktail recipes.
-We have developed a range range of iced teas, juices and mocktails so you can still a drink on the weekend!
+We have developed a range range of iced teas, juices and mocktails so you can still enjoy a drink on the weekend!

 Dry July is the perfect way to find out about the fully sober you.
 If you are doing the challenge, take the time to observe the positive changes in yourself.
 Reflect on the experience and see if you can take some of these positive habits over the following months.
 With so many Aussies doing it, you won't be alone.
 You got this!